naveenwin/assignment/README.md

 - How is the rooster related to the chicken?
 - Can you think of other ways to model a rooster without using inheritance?

 ####  Can you model a parrot?
-We are specifically interested in three parrots, one that
-lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
 - A parrot living with dogs says: “Woof, woof”
 - A parrot living with cats says: “Meow”
 - A parrot living near the rooster says: “Cock-a-doodle-doo”
 - How do you keep the parrot maintainable?
-What if we need another parrot lives near a Duck?
+What if we need another parrotlives near a Duck?
 Or near a phone that rings frequently?

 ### Model fish as well as other swimming animals
 ####  In addition to the birds, can you model a fish?